 How much do frozen donor eggs cost?
 With the Donor Nexus egg bank, the frozen donor egg cost starts at $19,500 USD.
 This includes:

-Our egg bank is located in California and we can ship frozen donor eggs domestically and internationally.
-The cost of shipping one cohort of six eggs is included in the frozen donor egg cost.
+• Our egg bank is located in Southern California and we can ship frozen donor eggs to IVF clinics domestically and internationally.

 The cost of frozen donor eggs from a donor participating in our Premier Egg Donor Program starts at $29,500 USD.